GiorgiKalatozi/design-patterns/README.md

 Balancing Simplification and Control: Aim to provide a simple interface without overly restricting access to essential functionality.
 Managing Multiple Facades: For large systems, consider using multiple facades to manage different aspects of the subsystem.
 Designing for Change: Anticipate potential changes to the subsystem and design the facade to accommodate them gracefully.

+State Pattern
+Overview
+The State Pattern is a behavioral design pattern that allows an object to alter its behavior when its internal state changes.
+The pattern represents the different states of an object as separate classes and allows the object to switch between these states dynamically.
+This helps in making the object's behavior more flexible and easily extensible.

+Purpose
+The primary purpose of the State Pattern is to model the behavior of an object based on its internal state.
+It allows the object to appear as if it changes its class when its internal state changes, providing a clean and modular way to manage different behaviors.

+Key Components
+Context: This is the class that contains the state and defines the interface for client code to interact with the state.

+State: This is the interface or abstract class that defines a common interface for all concrete states.
+It declares methods that handle actions associated with the state.

+Concrete States: These are the classes that implement the State interface, representing different states in which the context object can be.

+Use Cases
+Object Behavior Depends on State: When the behavior of an object changes based on its internal state, and you want to represent each state as a separate class.

+Avoiding a Monolithic Class: When you want to avoid having a single class with a large number of conditional statements based on the object's state.

+Encapsulating State-Specific Behavior: When you want to encapsulate the behavior associated with each state in a separate class.

+Benefits
+Modularity: States are represented as separate classes, making it easy to add or modify behavior by adding or changing state classes.

+Flexibility: The State Pattern makes it easy to add new states without modifying existing code.

+Readability: The pattern improves the readability of the code by moving state-specific logic out of the context class.

+Real-Life Example
+Consider an order processing system where an order goes through different states such as Pending, Processing, Shipped, and Delivered.
+The State Pattern can be applied to model the behavior associated with each order state, allowing the system to handle state transitions and associated actions more effectively.

+What It Is:

+A behavioral design pattern that allows an object to alter its behavior when its internal state changes.
+It achieves this by encapsulating the state-specific behavior within separate state classes, and the object's behavior varies as it switches between these states.
+Why We Need It:

+Encapsulated State-Specific Behavior: Isolates state-related code within distinct state classes, promoting modularity and maintainability.
+Decoupled State Transitions: Separates state transitions from the object's core logic, making the code more flexible and adaptable.
+Centralized State Management: Manages state transitions within the context of the object, ensuring consistency and preventing invalid state combinations.
+Enhanced Testability: Each state class can be tested independently, simplifying unit testing.
+When to Use It:

+Complex State-Driven Behavior: When an object's behavior is heavily dependent on its internal state and involves multiple states with complex transitions.
+Conditional Logic Based on State: When conditional statements become unwieldy due to numerous state-based checks, the State pattern offers a more structured approach.
+Conformance to State Machines: When you need to implement a finite state machine (FSM) to model sequential or conditional behavior.
+Asynchronous Operations with State Changes: To manage state transitions triggered by asynchronous events, such as network responses or user interactions.
+Key Components:

+Context: The class that has a state-dependent behavior and holds a reference to the current state object.
+State: The interface or abstract class defining operations that can be performed in a given state.
+Concrete State: The concrete classes that implement the State interface, representing specific states of the Context object.

+Benefits:

+Flexibility: Easily add new states or modify existing state behavior without affecting other parts of the code.
+Encapsulation: Isolates state-specific logic within individual classes, promoting maintainability and reusability.
+Testability: Each state class can be tested independently.
+Manageability: Centralizes state